-In spite of some critics who downplay the importance of social and emotional learning and the value of belonging—the numbers of such skeptics is falling, to be sure—the research is clear and has been for some time: when kids spend their daytime hours in safe, supportive schools where adults work every day to build strong relationships with every student, they are simply better, more engaged learners.
+In spite of some critics who downplay the importance of social and emotional learning and the value of belonging—the number of such skeptics is falling, to be sure—the research is clear and has been for some time: When kids spend their daytime hours in safe, supportive schools where adults work every day to build strong relationships with every student, they are simply better, more engaged learners.

 But how should educators foster that sense of belonging in this new, decentralized world—with teachers and students tethered loosely together via Wi-Fi and cellular networks?

 “Right now, it’s all about the technology—the mechanics of how to teach remotely.
 But when I speak to my colleagues who are high school teachers, it’s about: ‘How are we going to hold our students’ hearts?’” says Mays Imad, a professor of pathophysiology and biomedical ethics at Pima Community College.

 So we asked dozens of teachers, and peeked in on Instagram and Twitter threads, to find some of the best ideas that teachers are experimenting with to maintain the relationships that drive engagement and learning.

 1. Try to Say Hello Frequently, If You Can

 Try to make sure your kids know you are thinking of them, care for them, and miss them.
 For kids with access to technology, simple daily hellos via video might be the only time the student sees the teacher on some days—and that sense of connection is important to sustain.

 First- and second-grade teacher John Thomas’ masterful, fun hello video to his students is a great example.